build-on-aws/content/posts/scaling-your-application-data-patterns/index.md

 ### Designing an architecture to handle events

 In an event-driven architecture, application components are decoupled between event *producers* and *consumers*.
 These are intermediated by an *event broker*.
-Here, a publish-subscribe messaging service such as [Amazon SNS](https://aws.amazon.com/sns/) for fan out, and [Amazon SQS](https://aws.amazon.com/sqs/) to reliably and durably communicate the events to microservices.
+Here, a publish-subscribe messaging service can be used, such as [Amazon SNS](https://aws.amazon.com/sns/) for fan out, and [Amazon SQS](https://aws.amazon.com/sqs/) to reliably and durably communicate the events to microservices.

 In most cases, an *event store* such as Amazon S3 or Amazon DynamoDB is also required.
 This component stores all historical events which enable replay to the current state.